About the Journal

 Benefits of Publishing Open Access

 Larger audience, complimentary view, downloading and printing, Increased number of citations.
-Articles are published rapidly, special discounts as announced.
+Articles are published rapidly, and special discounts as announced.

 SEEJPH conforms to the "Uniform requirements for manuscripts submitted to biomedical journals," as specified by the International Committee of Medical Journal Editors (www.icmje.org).